gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory2/US2 Sequence Diagrams.md

 # Sequence Diagrams
 ### Notation use
 Underlined classifiers: specific classifier instances.
 Specific as they're usually the instance that can be statically accessed from the singleton ``Vars``.
 Or, in the case of ``ApplicationListener`` in ``ApplicationCore``, the instances are processed once during setup.

+Not underlined: classifier instance roles.
+Can represent not just a specific instance, but a role performed by instances in that logic.

 Classifiers without ``:`` : Statically accessed.
 Eg: ``Events``, a mediator class.